TimothyHyndman/deconvolve-supp/README.md

 MATLAB Symmetric Error
 ------------

-MATLAB files to perform deconvolution of data $W = X + U$, where $U$ is unknown and assumed symmetric.
+MATLAB files to perform deconvolution of data *W = X + U*, where *U* is unknown and assumed symmetric.
 The R code in deconvolve can be unreliable so this has been offered as an alternative.
 Methods used are as indicated in the documentation for deconvolve.

 ### Syntax
 ```matlab